-The second Aztec prop - known as The Grey Aztec - differed from its counterpart in three noticeable ways; First, the frame around the microswitch was much softer in shape, with a wider, rounded edge boxed shape.
-Second, the body was painted the same as the Wide Slider Aztec, with the vein like Colony Cream Plastikote top layer, and the brown base coat giving the sonic a grey appearance when clear coated.
-However, unlike the Wide Slider Aztec, the paint finish was very evenly cracked all over.
-Lastly, instead of having two retention grub screws on the side of the prop, the Grey Aztec had two slotted screws on the back of the body; which were used to set the emitter length at various levels, simply by loosening or tightening the top slotted screw, just bellow the collar.
+The second Aztec prop - known as The Grey Aztec - differed from its counterpart in two ways; First, the frame around the microswitch was much softer in appearance, with a wider, rounded edge boxed shape.
+Second, the body was painted in the same way as the Wide Slider Aztec, with the vein like Colony Cream Plastikote top layer, a brown base coat, and a protective clear coating, which together gave the sonic its grey appearance; however, unlike the Wide Slider Aztec, the paint finish was very evenly cracked all over.
+Interestingly, the collar and the aluminum end pice on the Grey Aztec continued to be held in place with glue until Series 3 when two slotted screws were added to the the back of the body, to better secure them in place for repairs/battery replacement.
+It had previously been speculated that the screws were always there, and that they were used to set the emitter length at various levels, however this theory turned out to not be true.